herd/herdtools7/pac_tests/notes/ordering/ordering.md

             | add x0,x0,x3 ;
             | ldr x4,[x0]  ;
 exists ( 1:x2=x /\ 1:x4=z )
-(* Always forbidden with fpac because their is an `addr` dependency between
+(* Always forbidden with fpac because there is an `addr` dependency between
  * the load and the store in `P1` *)
 ```